FREE Case Review (866) 588-0600

 How Many U.S. States Have Stand-Your-Ground Laws?

-There are currently 30 states which have stand-your-ground statutes providing "that there is no duty to retreat from an attacker in any place in which one is lawfully present."
+There are currently 30 states that have stand-your-ground statutes providing "that there is no duty to retreat from an attacker in any place in which one is lawfully present."
 Eleven states impose a duty to retreat when threatened: Connecticut, Delaware, Hawaii, Maine, Maryland, Massachusetts, Minnesota, Nebraska, New Jersey, New York, and Rhode Island.

 How Many States Have the Castle Doctrine?